tomahawk-jupiter/md-toc-generator/README.md

 Include an option that will sort sections into alphabetical (or number) order.
 With or without creating a TOC.

 This would be useful if you have glossary/reference style notes that you've been writing in no particular order and have become unwieldy.
 Re-ordering would be useful.

-### Non-interactive mode with CLI arguments

-Make it so it can take command line arguments for the file name, options etc.

-So interactive mode doesn't have to be used.
-This will make it faster to use.
-Eg:

-`md-toc-gen.py [filename] [header-depth] [-f]`

-- `-f` for force, ie. overwrite without warning